ISSUE 03

 EMANUEL

-But yeah, was met with probably like 20 rejections.
-Just people who didn’t really care, thought it was a scam, thought I was asking for money, thought I was writing a takedown piece of them.
+But yeah, I was met with probably like 20 rejections—just people who didn’t really care, thought it was a scam, thought I was asking for money, thought I was writing a takedown piece of them.
 And I guess that was a reflection of how the media operated in the early days of Koreatown.
 There was a lot of sabotage between the businesses cause they thought it was a small pie.
-And so restaurants would call the sanitation department on each other so that they would get shut down for like hygiene reasons.
+And so restaurants would call the sanitation department on each other so that they would get shut down for, like, hygiene reasons.
 And so I learned all this while getting rejected.

 KENNY

-I think it also speaks to how Koreans have been largely ignored by larger media that when someone does come and say that I want to document your story, that it feels out of a defense mechanism of just not having context for why anyone would be interested.
+I think it also speaks to being largely ignored by media that when someone does come and say that I want to document your story, that it feels out of a defense mechanism of just not having context for why anyone would be interested.

 EMANUEL